hypo69/hypo/docs/gemini/consultant/ru/utils/printer.md

     This function formats the input data based on its type and prints it to the console.
 The data is printed with optional text color, background color, and font style based on the specified parameters.
 The function can handle dictionaries, lists, strings, and file paths.
-Supports .csv and .xls files.

     :param print_data: The data to be printed.
 Can be of type ``None``, ``dict``, ``list``, ``str``, or ``Path``.
     :param text_color: The color to apply to the text.
 Default is 'white'.
 See :ref:`TEXT_COLORS`.